top of page

 Q: How is this project currently funded?

 A: All projects within the Greasepunk Paradise universe are privately funded at the moment.
-However, we do plan to release a Patreon for anyone who would like to contribute financially to our projects.
+However, we do plan to allow anyone to eventually donate to one or more of our projects.

 Funding